honhanbao/honhanbao/README.md

  - PhD in combinatorial game theory with many years teaching Maths, and progranmming in Python, Java, Javascript, Excel, and more.

  - Have published 20 papers in Descrete mathematics and Computer Science journals (collaborating with many internaltional authors).
-See my <a href="https://www.linkedin.com/in/baonhanho/details/publications/">Publications</a>
+My <a href="https://www.linkedin.com/in/baonhanho/details/publications/">Publications</a>

  - Specially interested in the insight of data to discover patterns and trends.